You've just added:

 The Oxford-Harrington Rare Disease Centre

-The Oxford-Harrington Rare Disease Centre, a partnership between the University of Oxford and Harrington Discovery Institute, is a global initiative to develop novel treatments for rare diseases, for which therapeutic options are severely lacking.
+The Oxford-Harrington Rare Disease Centre, a partnership between the University of Oxford and Harrington Discovery Institute at University Hospitals in Cleveland, Ohio, is a global initiative to develop novel treatments for rare diseases, for which therapeutic options are severely lacking.
 Our mission is to deliver new treatments for the 400 million people worldwide who suffer from a rare disease.
-Our goal is aggressive; to advance 40 drugs into clinical trials in the next 10 years, targeting multiple approvals in key markets.
+Our goal is to advance 40 drugs into clinical trials in the next 10 years, targeting multiple approvals in key markets.

 Download Brochure